alex/what-happens-when/README.rst

   need to save all sorts of data locally, such as cookies.
 Browsers also support storage mechanisms such as localStorage, IndexedDB, WebSQL and FileSystem.
+This ultimately explained how components of the web browser work together to provide a seamless browsing experience.

 HTML parsing
 ------------